The Subtle Art Of Not Giving A F*ck: Mark Manson | E111

 TL;DR

-• Happiness is not something you choose passively but rather a byproduct of living according to your values and having a compelling purpose
+• Happiness is not a choice but rather a byproduct of living according to your chosen values

 Key Moments